Code-Institute-Submissions/IFD-Milestone-Project-4/README.md

 ## Features

 ### Existing features
 * **Current date & weather overview** - a summary banner that provides the user with an at-a-glance view of the date, user location and current weather.
-Location and current weather view are dependent on both geolocation being supported by the user's browser and the user allowing geolocation access.
+Location and current weather view are dependent on both Geolocation being supported by the user's browser and the user allowing Geolocation access.
 * **Add task item** - an input feature to add individual task items.
-Items can be added by both return key, if being used on desktop or tablet, or via a mobile/tablet-friendly *Add Item* button.
+Items can be added by both return key, if being used on desktop or tablet, or via a mobile/tablet-friendly *ADD* Item button.
 * **Save to local storage** - the ability to store task list content, including the status of individual task items, e.g. complete/incomplete.
 Ensures task list is retained even if browser is refreshed or browser window closed.
 Task list/items will remain until user chooses to delete them via dedicated app features.
 * **Individual item features**
   * *Mark task complete* - the ability to mark a task complete where it will appear with a green check box and text scored through.
 Items marked as complete will be updated in local storage.